PhD (University of British Columbia), 2012

 Directions to office:

-The easiest way to get to my office is to go through the entrance on Docteur Penfield.
+The easiest way to get to my office is to go through the entrance at 840 Docteur Penfield.
 Make an immediate right and you will find yourself in front of the Quebec Studies office.
 It’s actually a whole series of offices.
 Go through the Quebec Studies door, turn left and go down the hall.
 You will find me at the very end on the right.

 As someone who cares deeply about the political implications of the historical craft, particularly as they relate to contemporary events, Laura has also contributed a number of comment pieces to the Globe and Mail, the National Post and www.activehistory.ca.